publiccodenet/about/activities/member-relations/index.md

 # Member relations

-We support members in getting the most from their membership and codebase stewardship as well as building and maintaining relationships with and between members
+We support members in getting the most from their membership and [codebase stewardship](../codebase-stewardship), as well as building and maintaining relationships with and between members.